Rules and Regulations: Netball (Open)

 NET 5 Competition Format

 - Round 2: Teams will be regrouped based on finishing positions from round 1.
-Teams finishing in positions 1 & 2 from round 1 will be placed in the top half of the draw and will be eligible to proceed to knockout.
-Remaining teams will play off for ranking (teams not progressing through to knockout will finish after group stage around 1:45pm)
+Teams finishing in positions 1 & 2 from round 1 will be placed in the top half of the draw and will be eligible to proceed to the finals.

 NET 5.2.1 Number of groups and group sizes will be subject to entry numbers.